ShahrukhGouhar/Analysis-of-Scheduled-Commercial-Banks-Net-Non-performing-Asset/README.md

 _________________________________________________________________________________________________________________________________________

 ## MODEL BUILDING
-Lineaer Regression was applied to understand association of NNPA ratio with different ratios of Schedule Commercial Banks such as unsecured advances to total advances ratio, Cash deposit ratio, consumer price index, etc We added lagged NNPA ratio column which contains previous year NNPA ratio and used it as predictor variable.
+Linear Regression was applied to understand association of NNPA ratio with different ratios of Schedule Commercial Banks such as
+Unsecured advances to total advances ratio, Cash deposit ratio, consumer price index, etc.

+We added lagged NNPA ratio column which contains previous year NNPA ratio and used it as predictor variable.

 NNPA ratio bracket column and Bank Group column were categorical variable so we did one hot encoding for these variables.